gitmax681/hand-gesture-classification/README.md

 ```
 python generate.py
 ```
-Note: An incomplete Generation would end up in adding invalid data into the config file.
+> Note: An incomplete Generation would end up in adding invalid data into the config file.

 ### <a name="train-new-dataset"></a> Train the new dataset.
 Just like the dataset, each time you train a new version of ai model is created.

 Feel free to Tweak the hyper parameters, an important parameter is epoch.
-The defualt value is 100 you may need to tweak it according to your data, but the defualt should work fine
+The defualt value is 100 you may need to tweak it according to your data, but the defualt should work fine [^1]

-Note: The data used for training will be the taken from config file ["CurrentData"]
+> Note: The data used for training will be the taken from CurrentData in config file

 Then you can start the training procedure by executing the [train.py](https://github.com/gitmax681/hand-gesture-recognition/blob/master/train.py) file
 ```
-python train.python
+python train.py
 ```
-## <a name="how-it-works"></a> How it works.
+## How it works. {#how-it-works}